Palaeocarpinus: Ecology

-Palaeocarpinus species fruits are fairly consistently found associated with pollen cones adapted for wind dispersal, leading paleontologists to feel the genus was wind pollenated as with many modern members of Betulaceae.
+Palaeocarpinus species fruits are fairly consistently found associated with pollen cones adapted for wind dispersal, leading paleontologists to feel the genus was wind pollinated as with many modern members of Betulaceae.
 The bracts around the nutlets fall into two major morphological groups, ones with enlarged membrane areas and smaller teeth or spines, and ones with enlarged teeth and spines and reduced membrane area.
 Given the morphologic variation, dispersal of the fruits within the species was suggested by Correa-Narvaez and Manchester (2021) to vary between species.
 With three of the species, the fruits dispersed singly, while in another three they dispersed in fused cymle pairs.
 In P. dakotensis the cymle pairs are fused to the fruiting and the head as a whole was dropped.
 They discussed the species which have a high bract area to nutlet size, P. aspinosa, P. dentata, P. laciniata, P. pacifica, and P. pterabaratra as being possibly wind-distributed, dropping from the parent plant and fluttering down in wing currents to land away from the parent.
 Conversely, P. dakotensis, P. joffrensis, P. orientalis, P. sikhotealinensis, P. parva, P. stonebergea all have highly toothed to spined bracts that could have served several purposes.
 The spines and teeth may have been a deterrent to prevent seed consumption by birds and mammals, they also could be a development for the clinging to fur or feathers and being dispersed.
 Some specimens in these species show slight hooking to the tooth and spine tips which would assist in the bur-like attachment to animals passing by.
-A third group group of species, P. barksdaleae, P. pteravestigia and maybe P. borealis land between the two groups morphologically, having teeth and membrane, but not having either significantly dominating the bract.
+A third group of species, P. barksdaleae, P. pteravestigia and maybe P. borealis land between the two groups morphologically, having teeth and membrane, but not having either significantly dominating the bract.